erjank/teaching/motivation.md

 # Motivation and Demotivation

-Learners need encouragement to step out into new and familiar terrain, so this chapter discusses ways instructors can motivate them.
+Learners need encouragement to step out into unfamiliar terrain, so this chapter discusses ways instructors can motivate them.
 More importantly, it discusses ways that we can accidentally *demotivate* them, and how we can avoid doing that.

 People learn best when they care about the topic and believe they can master it.
-This presents us with a problem because most people don't actually want to program: they want to make music or compare changes to zoning laws with family incomes, and rightly regarding programming as a tax they have to pay in order to do so.
+This presents us with a problem because most people don't actually want to program: they want to make music or compare changes to zoning laws with family incomes, and rightly regard programming as a tax they have to pay in order to do so.
 In addition, their early experiences with programming are often demoralizing, and believing that something will be hard to learn is a self-fulfilling prophecy.